Ask a Meteorologist

 As a meteorologist who stormchases (these days only when storms are nearby), I've experienced this phenomena several times in my life - including when a ton of hail fell, turning the ground white, and quickly cooling the ground after a storm.
 I grew up in the Kansas City metro area, so I've seen this around both Kansas and Missouri - the local topography and plant life can also affect how cold some microclimates (tiny areas that differ from the overall main climate type of an area) can be after a storm.

 What you encountered was likely the result of a rapid temperature drop combined with high humidity.
-Here’s a breakdown of why it happened so suddenly and dramatically:
+Read more to learn why it happened so suddenly and dramatically.

 thin clouds halo around the moon